Forrest McClendon

 Forrest McClendon is an American stage actor, singer and professor.
-McClendon received a Tony Award nomination for Best Featured Actor in a Musical nomination in 2011 for his portrayal of Mr. Tambo in the Broadway musical, The Scottsboro Boys.
-The Scottsboro Boys had marked McClendon's Broadway debut.
+McClendon received a Tony Award nomination for Best Featured Actor in a Musical nomination in 2011 for his portrayal of Mr. Tambo in the Broadway musical The Scottsboro Boys.
+The Scottsboro Boys marked McClendon's Broadway debut.

 Biography

 McClendon was born and raised in Norwalk, Connecticut.
 He was raised in the Roodner Court housing projects in South Norwalk.
 His mother, Ruthie Mae Brown, still resides in Norwalk.
 He attended Nathan Hale Middle School and graduated from Norwalk High School in 1983.
 McClendon received his first formal singing lessons from Lewis Cisto, a teacher in the Norwalk High School music department.
 He also received lessons from Betty Jones, a Connecticut opera singer, and Cassandra Eaton, the music minister of Grace Baptist Church in Norwalk.

 He initially studied engineering at the University of Connecticut.
 However, he switched majors to vocal studies, for which he obtained a bachelor's degree.